 Always read manufacturers’ instructions for any medication you are taking before conducting a test.
 Fertility medications containing hCG can affect the result.
 Ectopic pregnancy and recent pregnancy even if not carried to full term can cause misleading results.
 If you are in or approaching the menopause you may obtain a false pregnant result even though you are not pregnant.
 The test should not be affected by other fertility therapies, painkillers, alcohol, antibiotics, or the contraceptive pill.
 If you get unexpected results discuss them with your doctor.

 When I used the test the colour change tip did not turn completely pink.
 What should I do?

 You may not have applied enough urine; however, if the blue line in the control window appears within 10 minutes of taking the test then the test has worked.
-If no blue line appears in the control window within 10 minutes of taking the test, see Q8.

 I have taken the test but no blue line has appeared in the control window.
 What should I do?